 Minimize car insurance

 Be proud of your piece of crap car.
 Smile every time that you look at, and think about the money you are saving.
 Shake your head bemusedly at the vanity of your neighbors.
-My car is compensating (for the fact that I am superior to other mortals).
+My car is compensating (for the fact that I am superior to all other mortals).
 Feel good about yourself when your crap car helps others feel good about themselves.
 After all, what would Jesus drive?
 Think about it.
-(My car makes a donkey look like a Lotus Esprit!)
+(My car is so humble it makes a donkey look like a Lotus Esprit!)

 You still win because driving a crap car lowers your insurance.
 Furthermore, if your car is worth six grand, and you have fifteen grand in your car savings account, how much insurance do you really need?
 You might decide to pay for liability insurance only and pass the savings into that car savings account.